-Joint Master of Divinity/Master of Arts Program
+Concurrent and Dual Master of Divinity/Master of Arts Programs

-Students pursuing pastoral ministry who want to acquire an in-depth concentration, as well as students seeking ordination but who expect to pursue Ph.D. studies, may want to consider the joint Master of Divinity/Master of Arts program.
-The Joint M.Div./M.A. is a 109-unit program that consists of two separate admissions processes, leading to two distinct degrees with the recipient receiving two diplomas.
-A student begins in the Master of Divinity program and then applies for the Master of Arts program at Claremont School of Theology or Claremont Lincoln University.
-The degrees are granted simultaneously at one graduation ceremony (not sequentially).
-The program is designed to have overlapping, shared credits between the M.Div. and M.A. programs.
-Students must have a GPA of at least 3.25 and complete their application for the joint degree after 45 and before 60 units of the M.Div. program have been completed (generally during the spring semester of the second year of studies).
-A detailed course plan approved by their advisor must also be submitted.
-Adherence to stated deadline is necessary because some students will need to enroll in CPE before entering their M.A. coursework.
+Students pursuing pastoral ministry who want to acquire an in-depth concentration, as well as students seeking ordination but who expect to pursue Ph.D. studies, may want to consider a concurrent or dual Master of Divinity/Master of Arts program.
+These 109-unit programs consists of two separate admissions processes, leading to two distinct degrees with the recipient receiving two diplomas, but with shared credits between the M.Div. and M.A. programs.
+The degrees are granted simultaneously (not sequentially).
+(Note that only a 56-unit academic M.A. program can be included in a concurrent or dual degree program with the M.Div.)